 - Illegal consumption, possession, proximity.
 Possession of alcohol is limited to persons 21 years of age or older.
 If an individual is under 21 years of age, that person is not permitted to consume alcohol or carry alcohol on their person on or off University property.

 - Strength of alcohol.
 Any alcohol that is stronger than 80 proof is not permitted on University of Connecticut property except where approved for academic purposes of the

 - Serving, distributing, or obtaining alcohol.
 Serving, distributing to, or obtaining alcohol for any individual who is under 21 years of age is prohibited.
-Allowing a person under the age of 21 to consume alcohol is prohibited.
+Allowing any person under the age of 21 to consume alcohol is also prohibited.
 Providing alcohol to a person who is visibly intoxicated and/or pressuring others to use alcohol is prohibited.

 - Public consumption.
-No alcohol is to be consumed in public areas and open containers of alcohol are not permitted in public areas on University property except in designated locations such as a restaurant or bar where the permittee assumes all liability of properly monitored events.
-“Public areas” are defined as any area that could be used for general use including but not limited to stairways, hallways, lounges, bathrooms, dining halls, arenas, library, academic and administration buildings, and outside buildings on University property.
+No alcohol is to be consumed in public areas and open containers of alcohol are not permitted in public areas on University property except in designated locations where the permittee assumes all liability of properly monitored events.
+“Public areas” are defined as any area that could be used for general use including, but not limited to, stairways, hallways, lounges, bathrooms, dining halls, arenas, libraries, academic and administration buildings, and outside buildings on University property.

 - Location for consumption.
-Alcohol can only be consumed on University of Connecticut property where there is a liquor permit to serve alcohol or as defined by University policies such as the On-Campus Housing Contract.
+Alcohol can only be consumed on University of Connecticut property where there is a liquor permit to serve alcohol or as defined by University policies.
 A consumer can only ingest alcohol at the event location.

 - Alcohol procurement.
-Alcohol may not be purchased with University funds or Trustee student organizations.
+Alcohol may not be purchased with University funds or Student Trustee Organization funds.